 All U.S. citizens and U.S. permanent residents who apply for financial aid after being admitted to HBS should file a Free Application for Federal Student Aid (FAFSA) as soon as they have prepared their Federal income tax return.
 The FAFSA can be completed online at www.fafsa.ed.gov.
 HBS's Title IV code is E00507.

 Because eligibility for educational loans is dependent upon a satisfactory credit history, you should obtain a copy of your report as soon as possible to remedy any discrepancies or problems.

-There are five basic types of loans available for HBS students:
+There are three basic types of loans available for HBS students:

 Federal Direct Stafford/Ford Loans are currently available to qualified students who are U.S. Citizens or U.S. Permanent Residents.
 The maximum loan amount is $20,500.